seredomi/korail-automator/README.md

 # korail-automator

-## korail (south korea's train service) has some issues
+## korail (south korea's national train service) has an annoying interface
-- annoying interface
 - doesnt remember repetitive info like name, email, stations, etc
-- tickets sell out often
+- tickets sell out often, and when they become available, i can't enter info in quickly enough to purchase them

 ## my solution
 - use python + selenium to maniuplate a browser to interact with the site